 Gamba grass (Andropogon gayanus) was introduced to northern Australia as a pasture species and has since invaded savanna ecosystems, impacting on biodiversity and fire regimes.
-Listed as a Weed of National Significance, there is a need to synthesise and present the large body of research on gamba grass and its impacts in a way that is easily accessible by land managers, policy-makers, educators and other researchers across northern Australia and beyond.
+Gamba grass is listed as a Weed of National Significance and there is a need to synthesise and present the large body of research on gamba grass and its impacts in a way that is easily accessible by land managers, policy-makers, educators and other researchers across northern Australia and beyond.

 This project is:

 This project will develop a visually attractive web-based resource to synthesise and explore research findings including

 This research applies across the Northern Hub region.

 This project is being managed by Hub Science Communicator Jane Thomas.
 Gamba grass research experts Associate Professor Samantha Setterfield of The University of Western Australia and Dr Natalie Rossiter-Rachor of Charles Darwin University are guiding development of the web resource.